PeterCamilleri/full_clone/README.md

 The standard clone method creates a fresh instance of most (non-scalar) objects but does not clone internal state.
 This internal state remains aliased in the cloned copy.
-The deep_clone method digs deep and makes copies of these internal variables.
+The full_clone method digs deep and makes copies of these internal variables, not just arrays and hashes.
 It also allows classes to specify an exclusion list of variable that are not to be processed.

 Add this line to your application's Gemfile:

-    gem 'deep_clone'
+    gem 'full_clone'

 And then execute: